 Plus one (1) space for each additional 72,000 square feet or fraction thereof.
+Minimum dimensions of 12 feet x 55 feet and overhead clearance of 14 feet from street grade required.

 - 3. Loading and unloading areas shall be so located and designed that the vehicles intended to use them can: - a. maneuver safely and conveniently to and from a public right-of-way, and - b. complete the loading and unloading operations without obstructing or interfering with any public right-of-way or any parking space or parking lot aisle. - 4.
 No area allocated to loading and unloading facilities may be used to satisfy the area requirements for off-street parking, nor shall any portion of any off-street parking are be used to satisfy the area requirements for loading and unloading facilities.